 Recent Reads and Brief Comments on The Shadow of the Torturer by Gene Wolfe; The Quantity Theory of Insanity by Will Self; Flight by Sherman Alexie; and The Bloody Chamber By Angela Carter

 I've just read The Shadow of the Torturer by Gene Wolfe, The Quantity Theory of Insanity by Will Self, Flight by Sherman Alexie and I am currently reading The Bloody Chamber by Angela Carter.
-I'm always marvelled by prose.
+I'm always impressed by the variety of strong prose.
 There are no hard and fast rules for excellent writing - all these vastly contrasting works display an equally effective style.

 Gene Wolfe's novel, The Shadow of the Torturer is part of his magnum opus.
 A giant in terms of the fantasy-sci-fi writing world, Wolfe has received almost every award around.
 I was led to this novel via a cold and clever novelette: The Death of Dr Island, a Locus Award winner (it is also part of the The Locus Awards - a collection that I've waxed lyrical about in numerous posts).

 There is once again that coldness to Wolfe's first person narration as well as his preference for an unreliable narrator.
 The Shadow of the Torturer is unusually rich in style, with many Greek and Latin words thrown in (including some newly derived ones), which has an effect of further 'classicising' or 'archaising' the future.
 Some readers may be challenged by this word smith's more vintage prose but I personally enjoy it.
 Ultimately though, Wolfe's dreamlike traversal from scene to scene may work for some but does not for me.
 In addition to that, I also have difficulties with the male-female relationships being so highly sexual; the ease in which the protagonist, Severian, drifts from one relationship to another irks me, as does the focus on sexual energy with regards to all his female companions.